-Prior to any works commencing (including demolition), the Certifying Authority and owners of 514 Parramatta Road, must be provided with a colour copy of a dilapidation report prepared by a suitably qualified person.
-The report is required to include colour photographs of all the above identified property to the Certifying Authority's satisfaction.
+must be provided with a colour copy of a dilapidation report prepared by a suitably qualified person.
+The report is required to include colour photographs of any other adjoining properties to the Certifying Authority's satisfaction.
 In the event that the consent of the adjoining property owner cannot be obtained to undertake the report, copies of the letter/s that have been sent via registered mail and any responses received must be forwarded to the Certifying Authority before work commences.